IPRP/Peer-Review-Platform-Backend/README.md

 <br>
   </td>
   <td>
-    Reviewers first- & lastname are not available for students in anonymous workshops
+    Reviewers first- & lastname are not available for students in anonymous workshops.
+Missing Reviews is only available for teachers.
   </td>
 </tr>
 <tr>